In-Person in Mesa, AZ 85202

 PSYPACT states

-I specialize in the treatment of relationship concerns, communication issues, anxiety, and depression and offer a free phone consultation so that we can determine if I'm the right fit for your unique needs.
+I specialize in the treatment of relationship concerns, communication issues, anxiety, and depression, and the LGBTQ+ community.
 My goal is not just to help you feel better, but to better understand how your history and internal narratives guide your feelings and behavior.
 In doing so, we can find ways to adjust these narratives and can wind down sessions with applied idea to practice so that you leave with a sense of direction and confidence.

 Client Focus